 A Copayment is a fixed dollar amount that you must pay for certain Covered Benefits.
-Copayments are due at the time of service or when billed by the provider.
+Copayments are due at the time of service or when billed by the Provider.
+There may be two types of office visit Copayments that apply to your Plan: a lower Copayment known as "Level 1" and a higher Copayment known as "Level 2."